nadrino/kotor-walkthrough/kotor/walkthrough/040_Tatooine.md

 	- **Why didn't you ask about her sickness?**
 	- **Why would she lie about it?**
 	- You sound bitter.
-	- …
+    - (Reask)
+    - You which to talk?
 	- You don't think we should look for the holocron?
 	- Why do you think she wants it so badly?
 	- You'd keep it for yourself?

-# Droid Shop
+## Droid Shop

-- Take T3 (and Carth) in group and ask HK
+- Take T3 (and Carth) in group
+- Level up T3 (11)
+- Go to the droid shop
 - Yuka Laka
 	- What do you have available in your shop?
 	- Let me ask a few questions about HK-47.
 	- What does the HK-47 designation mean?
 	- What functions have you tested?
+	- _What does the HK-47 designation mean?_
 	- Where did you get this HK-47?
+(Carth speaks)
 	- You don't seem to know much about it.
 	- Let's get back to my other questions.
 	- Goodbye.